kentokage/js-masterclass/README.md

-Practice code from JS masterclass
+Practice code from JS masterclass.